Carlo Moretti

 Europe risks lagging on speed.
 The US is consolidating around a handful of platform plays.
 The winners aren't just building products — they're shaping the floor of the market.

-What readers gain
+What you gain

 Understand which companies are deploying — not just fundraising